zaneali1/RetroMobilePhones/README.md

 | 4663 | good, gone, home, goof, hoof |

-Special keys include '\*' which cycles through the possible matches for the current word, the'0' character which accepts the match for the word and adds a space and 'C' which removes the last entered character (or entire word if the word has been 'accepted').

-The program creates a GUI which implements the T9 algorithm with a predictive feature.
+Special keys include '\*' which cycles through the possible matches for the current word, '0' which accepts the match for the word and adds a space and 'C' which removes the last entered character (or entire word if the word has been 'accepted').
+This program creates a GUI which implements the T9 algorithm with a predictive feature.

 ## Engineering Philosophies/Patterns Implemented
 - **Model-View Seperation:** Features such as predictive text, typing and deleting characters are contained in Model classes such as *DictionaryModel* and